TechnicallyCoded/Discord-AntiPhishingBot-Public/README.md

 ## Invite the discord bot
 You can invite my own discord bot which uses this list to automatically delete messages that match any of the entries listed in blacklist.txt.
-I provide the bot's service as-is, with no guarantees for uptime or lack of false positives.
+I provide the bot's service as-is, with no guarantees for uptime, lack of false positives or lack of false negatives.
+If scam links are not removed you may contribute changes to add the missing malicious links (see [#Contributing](./#contributing)).
 I may also choose to take the bot offline without any notice if I so desire.
 However, if you do notice any unwanted behavior you may ask nicely for me to correct it using a github issue.